What is Continued Professional Education (CPE)?

-Continuing Professional Education, or CPE, for practitioners is the process of keeping your skills up to date for the modality you are qualified in.
-This enables the practitioner to continue to offer their clients the highest possible standard of care and services.
+Continuing Professional Education, or CPE, for practitioners aims to keep your skills up to date for the modality you are qualified to practise.
+This enables you to continue to offer your clients the highest possible standard of care and services.

-For members of some associations it is compulsory for them to attend these courses or engage in activities such as industry events which contribute to their professional development.
-A credit points system is typically used to measure CPE activity over a calendar year.
-Practitioners typically submit their activities to the relevant association to obtain the CPE credit points.
+Members of some associations must attend these courses or engage in activities such as industry events which contribute to their professional development.
+A credit points system is used to measure CPE activity over a calendar year.
+Practitioners would typically submit their activities to the relevant association to obtain their CPE credit points.

 Most associations for healthcare practitioners require their members to undergo ongoing training to maintain their certification.
 Engaging in a CPE program is a great way to gain new knowledge and update your skill set for the benefit of your clients.
 Also, it allows you to network and stay up to date with the latest developments in your industry.

 What Does it Take to Succeed in a Continued Professional Education (CPE) Course?